infinum/ngx-nuts-and-bolts/ngx-nuts-and-bolts-docs/docs/directives/loading-state.md

 }
 ```

-You continue to use the two sets of \_error$, error$, \_loading$ and loading$ just as you would when working with one set when extending `ComponentWithLoadingState`.
+You continue to use the two sets of \_error$, error$, \_loading$ and loading$ just as you would when working with one set when extending `LoadingState`.
 It is probably clear why you would not want to do this and stick with using only one set of states.
-Do this only if necessary
+Do this only if necessary.